Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Set up and Preliminaries

 \subsection{Quantum entanglement}

-Here, we show the basic definition of the quantum entanglement~\cite{RevModPhys.81.865,Plenio2014}.
-We first define ${\rm SEP}(A:B)$ as a set of separable quantum states on the subset $AB$.
+Here, the basic definition of quantum entanglement~\cite{RevModPhys.81.865,Plenio2014} is presented.
+First, ${\rm SEP}(A:B)$ is defined as a set of separable quantum states on the subset $AB$.
 For an arbitrary quantum state $\rho$, the reduced density matrix $\rho_{AB}$ satisfies $\rho_{AB} \in {\rm SEP}(A:B)$ if and only if the following decomposition exists: